-The “Traceability” column provides an overview of all the links that are connected to each risk, including the links to other risks that the mitigation action(s) may have introduced.
+The “Traceability” column provides an overview of all the links that are connected to a risk, including the links to other risks that the mitigation action(s) may have introduced.

-Thus, the “Traceability” column provides an overview of all the links while the “Mitigation Links” and the “Verification Links” columns can be used to link other issues to a risk.
+The “Traceability” column then provides an overview of all the links between a risk and other issues including the “Mitigation Links” and the “Verification Links”.

 In the “Traceability” column you can see all the links related to one risk, including the following Risk Manager link types: